-"Thunder from Down Under," the big show in Vegas Mike used to work for, pays new recruits just $100 a night plus accommodation, Mike told me.
-At just over £60 [$90], it's hardly a fortune.
+"Thunder From Down Under", the big show in Vegas Mike used to work for, pays new recruits just $100 a night plus accommodation, Mike tells me.
+At just over £60, it's hardly a fortune.
 "It's because there are so many young lads that really want to join a strip group and get easy access to girls."

-"In the US and Australia, it's not on the menu, but in England, everyone expects you to get naked," he laughed.
+"In the US and Australia, it's not on the menu, but in England, everyone expects you to get naked," he laughs.
 And what about enlargement?
-"I don't pump up my dick or tie it—I never have.
+"I don't pump up my dick or tie it – I never have.
 Well, firstly, I don't really need to… But also I don't think women just pay to see a big swinging cock; I'll flash a bit, but it's about the entertainment."